tablebank/TableBank/README.md

 If you use the corpus in published work, please cite it referring to the "Paper and Citation" Section.

-The annotations and original document pictures of the TableBank dataset **can be download from the [TableBank dataset homepage](https://doc-analysis.github.io/tablebank-page/index.html)**.
+The annotations and original document pictures of the TableBank dataset **can be download from [HuggingFace](https://huggingface.co/datasets/liminghao1630/TableBank).**